-15 Give details of any required form for ship mortgages in your jurisdiction.
+Give details of any required form for ship mortgages in your jurisdiction.

-The Merchant Shipping Act states that a registered ship mortgage must be in one of the forms prescribed by or approved under registration regulations and published on the MCA website: www.dft.gov.uk/mca.
+The Merchant Shipping Act states that a registered ship mortgage must be in one of the forms prescribed by or approved under registration regulations and published on the MCA website.